Moroccan Sweets

 Chebakia (Moroccan Honey Cookies)

-Traditional flower-shaped pastry dipped in honey and sprinkled with sesame seeds.
+Traditional flower-shaped pastry fried golden, soaked in warm honey, and sprinkled with sesame seeds.

 Makroudh (Semolina Date Cookies)